Lead Guitar Solo Lesson – Phrasing Over The Barline

 Answer: No, not at all.
 Improvising simply means to create something spontaneously.

 But what I described above is “improvising with chords”.
 Meaning: you make up chord progressions on the spot.
-Same way you’d make up a guitar solo on the spot.
+Same way you’d make up a lead guitar solo on the spot.

 Question: “Tom Hess, What If I’m A Beginner With Music Theory?
 This Seems Really Hard!
 What Should I Do”